simonetravaglini/wiofeedback/README.md

 Biofeedback sketch for WIO (arduino based) terminal

 The purpose of this project is to create a low cost device to track biofeedback signals.
-In this moment device is working with GSR (Galvanic Skin Response), in the future we can add HR (hear rate) and EMG.
+In this moment device is working with GSR (Galvanic Skin Response), and HR (hear rate).

 The project is based on open hardware and open source software.